-The average cost of a professional cabinet refinishing is between $1,800 and $2,200 nationwide, but most homeowners will pay around $2,000.
+The cost to refinish kitchen cabinets is $500, on average.
+However, most homeowners pay between $350-$910, however prices can reach as high as $1,000-$3,500.
 When you hire a pro to refinish your bathroom or kitchen cabinets, that price includes labor, materials like stain and top coat and minor repairs.

 Refinishing cabinets is an eco-friendly option as well as a cost-effective one, since it keeps old cabinets out of landfills, and prevents trees from being cut down to make new cabinets.
 With refinishing, you'll get an all-new look, but without getting rid of your old doors, face frames and cabinet boxes.

 Whether you're tackling an entire kitchen remodel — new countertops, backsplash and all— or just looking to give your tired old bathroom cabinets a little life, this guide will cover common cost factors and what to expect from a cabinet refinish before you hire a pro.